vjdeshmukhgit/nftsgit/readme-scripts.md

 The scripts performs the following tasks:
-1. Create VPC, Subnet, Internet Gateway, S3 bucket, Openshift cluster and EC2 instances
+1. Create VPC, Subnet, Internet Gateway, S3 bucket, Openshift cluster and SQS Queue and Lambda function.
+Within Openshift, the master, nodes, Jupyter Hub, Node.JS,Tomcat, SonarQube, Jenkins, Nexus, Jacoco, Jasmine and Protractor are installed
+1. Creates resources in 3 environments - Dev, Test and Prod.
+A docker image of application are created in Dev and deployed to Test and Prod.
 1. Setup Security Groups, Route Tables
-1. Install build tools - Jenkins, Nexus, and SonarQube in Openshift
-1. Create the Dev, Test and Prod environments with the above resources.
-Only the Dev environment will have the build tools.
+1. After the script is complete it creates 2 URLs: 1) Web Application 2) Jupyter Notebook